Top 10 Best Family Cars

 Behind the wheel, the handling is agile with accurate steering and good feedback and the interior has been well-designed and made with quality materials.
 The car is robust and has a decent sized boot to help lug any weighty family stuff around.

-Despite its popularity, the Golf has a fairly bland design and there are cheaper rivals available, however, they don’t all offer as much on board with economical engines delivering decent levels of performance.
+Despite its popularity, the Golf has a fairly bland design (even though it’s just been repalced with the mark 8) and there are cheaper rivals available, however, they don’t all offer as much on board with economical engines delivering decent levels of performance.
 The VW Golf has a strong fan base and the latest version plays to its strengths.

 - Excellent build quality